• Features

 • Water-based Inks: Use inks that are water-based and have lower environmental impact compared to traditional solvent-based inks.

-When evaluating different material options, note that you'll need to consider the products you sell, particularly if your ecommerce site offers food products and/or particularly fragile goods.
-The materials used must be able to keep the package's contents protected, and there's the additional requirement of ensuring that you use food-safe materials for any food-related items.
+The materials used must be able to keep the package’s contents protected, and there’s the additional requirement of ensuring that you use food-safe materials for any food-related items.

-For many online shoppers, unboxing their orders once they receive them is an essential part of the overall customer experience and can influence whether they continue to buy from a brand in the future.
 Products carefully wrapped in colorful tissue paper, bubble wrap, and/or a plastic zippered pouch and then placed in cardboard boxes filled with plastic packing peanuts plus free goodies galore can all help to make the unboxing experience enjoyable for your customers.

 However, using excessive materials to package isn’t a must to make buyers happy.
 Statista’s 2022 survey of online shoppers based in the UK and the US determined that 64% of respondents agreed with the idea that brands should cut back on the amount of packaging they use.

-Many commonly used packaging elements aren't really needed to safely get your orders from Point A to Point B and will likely end up in sitting in the landfill.
+Many commonly used packaging elements aren’t really needed to safely get your orders from Point A to Point B and will likely end up sitting in the landfill.
 It can therefore be a good idea to opt for a minimalist approach with your packaging, striking the right balance between delighting your customers and avoiding waste.

 Consider streamlining packaging design to use fewer materials.
 Avoid excess layers and unnecessary components, focusing on simplicity.